 We hope you will join us for this opportunity to explore these invaluable perspectives with Roger and Reyna Menadue — two leaders in the international Sacred Fire Community.

 You can register for the weekend by contacting Phil Roberts (firstname.lastname@example.org or 0457 702 424).
 There is a limit of 20 participants for this program.
 Please register early to reserve your seat.

 We will begin on Saturday at 9:30am and go until around 5:30pm.
 On Sunday, we will resume at 9:30am and end at 12:30pm.
 Please plan to attend the entire weekend, since we will be moving through a particular format and later parts of our discussion will build on earlier parts.

 In this video, presenters and participants of a past Life Cycle Living (Seattle, WA: 2017) discuss what they discovered and why introducing this way of viewing our lives is so important.

-Roger Menadue is a self-employed business owner who, along with his wife and daughter, has made his home in Alice Springs in central Australia.
+Roger Menadue is a self-employed business owner who, along with his wife and son Rafael and daughter Nina, has made his home in Alice Springs in central Australia.
 His devotion to his spiritual life has taken him into the local indigenous community, where he is seen as a trusted member and is able to participate in ancient, sacred ceremonies.
 He is the leader for the Australian Walk Project, a profound month-long desert journey.
 An energetic and inspiring person, Roger brings passion to discussions around community, connection and the Divine natural world.
 He serves as a Firekeeper for the Sacred Fire Community in Alice Springs, and serves as a board member for the international Sacred Fire Community organisation.